BenjapornW/Road-Traffic-Signs-Image-Classification-using-a-Neural-Network/README.md

 - s3961136 Benjaporn Wongmayura
 - s3959666 Xiaohan Qin

-# 🚸 Road Traffic Signs Image Classification
+# 🚸 Road Traffic Signs Image Classification using a Neural Network

 ## 🔗 Table of Contents
 1. [About the Project](#about-the-project)